Developing High Performing Teams

 - Coaching Relationships

 Getting your team set-up, challenging though it is, is only the beginning of a team leader’s journey.
 There are “Seven Habits of Great Team Leaders” which can guide a team leader in the difficult transition between successful team setup and sustainable team operations.

 Many teams disappear down this chasm despite promising starts.

-Any team development should really start with a “health-check” to see which processes are the most important for the job at hand and to identify those which are totally absent or badly broken.
-The “one size fits all” approach to building a high performing team is seldom effective!
+Any team development should start with a 'health-check' to see which processes are the most important for the job at hand and to identify those which are absent or broken.
+The 'one size fits all' approach to building a high performing team is rarely effective!

-You can use the 4 elements of change in conjunction with a simple team member “stakeholder” map plotting influence versus attitude to see who is a supporter of the HPTs project, who is neutral and who is hostile to it.
+You can use the four elements of change in conjunction with a simple team member 'stakeholder' map plotting influence versus attitude to see who is a supporter of the HPTs project, who is neutral and who is hostile to it.

-The following 6 principles can act as a road map for successfully creating a High Performing Team by effectively blending the passion of its members (change management) with the right practices (process development):
+The following six principles can act as a guide for successfully creating a High Performing Team by blending the passion of its members (change management) with the right practices (process development):

-1. Use an existing High Performing Teams Model
+- Use an existing High Performing Teams model

 The topics in this article are explored in more detail in Ken Thompson’s book A Systematic Guide to High Performing Teams available from Amazon in both paperback and Kindle.